7mirnoff/nest_boilerplate/README.md

-Boilerplate for backend (NestJS) by Dmitry Smirnov
+Boilerplate for NestJS by Dmitry Smirnov